Matyasz/atlantis/README.md

 ```
 This will take about 30 seconds on an average laptop (8th gen Intel CORE i5 running Manjaro Linux).
 You can omit the `--release` flag to speed up compile time, but this will significantly slow down runtime.

+This will produce a binary, which will be located at `<repo root dir>/target/release/atlantis` (replace `release` with `debug` if you omitted the `--release flag` earlier) which can accept inputs from `stdin` and will output instructions to `stdout`.

+## Tests
-From this same directory, you can run the tests with
+From the same directory the build command was run from, you can run the tests with

 ```bash
 cargo test
 ```

-This will produce a binary, which will be located at `<repo root dir>/target/release/atlantis` (replace `release` with `debug` if you omitted the `--release flag` earlier) which can accept inputs from `stdin` and will output instructions to `stdout`.
+*Tests for a given module are located within a submodule of the module being tested.*

 ## Optimization Strategy